AP sources: QB moves: Panthers add XFL's Walker, trade Allen - WHIZ News

 CHARLOTTE, N.C.
 (AP) — The Panthers are making more changes at quarterback.

-A person familiar with the situation says the Panthers have agreed to terms on contracts with former XFL quarterback P.J.
-Walker of the Houston Roughnecks and former Raiders linebacker Tahir Whitehead.
+A person familiar with the situation says the Panthers have agreed to terms on a two-year contract with former XFL quarterback P.J.
+Walker of the Houston Roughnecks.

 The decision to add Walker prompted the Panthers to trade Kyle Allen to the Redskins, according to a person with knowledge of the move.
 The person spoke to The AP on condition of anonymity because that deal had not been announced.
 Allen started 12 games last season for the Panthers and went 5-7 as a starter with 23 turnovers and 17 touchdown passes.